qir-alliance/.github/workstreams/Opaque_Pointers_Workstream.md

-The expected outcome of the workstream is a pull request to update the 0.1 version of the QIR specification with the necessary changes to be able to emit the full QIR and all its profile using LLVM 17.
+The expected outcome of the workstream is a pull request to update the 0.1 version of the QIR specification with the necessary changes to be able to emit the full QIR and all its profiles using LLVM 17.
 Additionally, the working group should outline a migration plan/recommendation for front- and backend implementers to migrate from supporting the current 0.1 version of the spec to the new version supporting LLVM 17.
 This migration plan could for